Giuseppe de Begnis: London and Edinburgh, 1822 to 1832

 That same first London season, he sang in the London premiere of Rossini's Matilde di Shabran.

 The de Begnises returned the following season in Il Turco in Italia and during the same year Giuseppe sang Fernando in La gazza ladra.
 On 10 September 1823 he sang in Rossini's Otello.
 Still in London in 1824, he appeared as Leporello in Don Giovanni receiving good reviews; this role remained in his repertory and he sang the role in Scotland in 1832.
 A real war-horse for Giuseppe was his Don Febeo in Simone Mayr's Che originali renamed Il fanatico per la musica which he sang throughout his career.
 In 1825 he appeared in Mercadante's Elisa e Claudio at Faenza; that same year and in the following few years, Count Almaviva in Le nozze di Figaro and Alfonso in Così fan tutte were roles in which he was frequently heard.
-Similarly, in 1826, he made appearances as Don Magnifico in La cenerentola, in 1827 it was as Mustapha in Giovanni Pacini's La Schiava in Bagdad, with Caradori, Zuchelli and Curioni, as well as in Il Turco in Italia and La gazza ladra.
+Similarly, in 1826, he made appearances as Don Magnifico in La cenerentola, in 1827 it was as Mustapha in Giovanni Pacini's La Schiava in Bagdad, with Caradori, Zuchelli (real name Rebecca Isaacs) and Curioni, as well as in Il Turco in Italia and La gazza ladra.

 In May/June 1827, he returned to Italy for a brief period to sing in Matilde di Shabran and then in Giuseppe Farinelli's Camilla and La Locandiera.
 In 1827, his last season at the King's Theatre in London, he was seen again in Pacini's La schiava di Bagdad.
 After this, he led a touring company to Scotland.

 De Begnis began teaching acting at the Royal Academy of Music in London in 1828.